ysyk2021/the-art-of-digital-leadership-leading-effectively-in-the-digital-age/src/chapter-8-4.md

-Chapter 8: Measuring Results and Learning from Experience: Adapting to Changes in the Workplace
+Adapting to Changes in the Workplace
 ===============================================================================================

 In the digital age, change is constant.
 Effective digital leaders must be able to measure results and learn from their experiences in order to adapt to new challenges and opportunities.